aptoivonen/shopping-cart/README.md

 ## Lessons Learned

+- React Router's BrowserRouter was changed to HashRouter for gh-pages.
 - React Bootstrap Tooltip bug: it remains visible after cart opens on mobile devices.
 - PurgeCss does not work with React Bootstrap unless explicit classnames are used.
 Its use was abandoned in this project.